fourtytoo/gtbot/README.md

-If you really are interested in this aspect I must warn you that the original code (google-translate.el) has little documentation and itself is based on the reverse engineering of Google code, which is obfuscated JavaScript.
+If you really are interested in this aspect I must warn you that the original code (google-translate.el) has little documentation and itself may be based on the reverse engineering of Google code, which is obfuscated JavaScript.

 ## License